mweel1/usa_high_level/licensing-agency/index.md

 The licensing agency would have a directory of education companies that would provide training and certification, where when completed a license ID would be provided.

 Certain licenses would need to be kept up to date based on the rules of the licensing type.

+The license ID would be public and as a URL, or QR Code for verification.